Keitho08/pands-problems/README.md

 * output: .o zletrv pu o wr cu h

 Syntax: stringname[stringlength::-2]
-The string name is "s", we do not specify the string length as we want the full lenght we leave as follows [:]. :-2 specifies that we print from the end using only every second letter.
+The string name is "s", we do not specify the string length as we want the full length we leave as follows [:]. :-2 specifies that we print from the end using only every second letter.
 In understanding this formula, the code was tested on these lines to understand how these impacted the results and verify the code:
 * print(s[:]) - *prints all the string*
 * print(s[::-1]) - *prints all the string backwards*